Faculty of Letters

 Department of American and British Cultural Studies

 This Department offers interdisciplinary studies in American and British culture, as well as cultural studies of other English-speaking areas.
-The main fields of study are as follows: cultural studies, comparative cultural studies, aesthetics, environmental philosophy, ecocriticism, culture of food and drink, art history, representation and culture, African American studies, film studies, history of ideas, British literature, postcolonial criticism, gender and sexuality studies, body culture studies and educational sociology.
-In our lectures and seminars, students are given the opportunity to make oral presentations and participate in discussions, and in so doing learn to convey their thoughts freely and effectively.
-Students are encouraged to improve their proficiency in English.
-We offer several classes targeted at sharpening communication skills in English, specialized lectures by native-speaking professors of English, and other activities in cooperation with international student programs.
+Topics covered in lectures include but are not restricted to: cultural studies, comparative cultural studies, aesthetics, environmental philosophy, ecocriticism, culture of food and drink, art history, representation and culture, African American studies, film studies, history of ideas, British literature, postcolonial criticism, gender and sexuality studies, body culture studies and educational sociology.
+Having faculty from diverse natioralities and backgrounds, the Department seeks not only to develop students' English proficiency but also allows them to immerse in a truly international learning environment.
+In addition, our lectures and seminars are designed to help students improve their critical thinking and presentation skills through discussions and presentations of reseach outcomes.
+The interactive learning process will prepare shudents for employment in a range of professions.

 Department of Japanese Language and Literature